Barcode: Barcode readers

 GTIN barcodes on Coca-Cola bottles.
 The images at right show how the laser of barcode readers "see" the images behind a red filter.

-The earliest, and still the cheapest, barcode scanners are built from a fixed light and a single photosensor that is manually moved across the barcode.
-Barcode scanners can be classified into three categories based on their connection to the computer.
-The older type is the RS-232 barcode scanner.
-This type requires special programming for transferring the input data to the application program.
-Keyboard interface scanners connect to a computer using a PS/2 or AT keyboard–compatible adaptor cable (a "keyboard wedge").
-The barcode's data is sent to the computer as if it had been typed on the keyboard.
+The earliest and cost effective barcode scanners are built from a fixed light and a single photosensor that is manually moved across the barcode.

-Like the keyboard interface scanner, USB scanners do not need custom code for transferring input data to the application program.
-On PCs running Windows the human interface device emulates the data merging action of a hardware "keyboard wedge", and the scanner automatically behaves like an additional keyboard.
+Computer-connected barcode scanners use a variety of interfaces transfer their data.
+The oldest barcode scanners communicate over a serial connection using RS-232, which requires special software running on the computer to parsing incoming data from the scanner.
+Many barcode scanners connect to a computer and send data to a computer as if the barcode's data had been typed on the keyboard, which requires no additional software.
+These scanners often took the form factor of a "keyboard wedge" and were interposed between a PS/2 or AT keyboard and the computer.
+Most modern computer-connected barcode scanners connect via USB and appear as a human interface device which behaves like an additional keyboard to input data coming from a barcode.

+A wide range of hardware is manufactured for standalone barcode readers by manufacturers such as Datalogic, Intermec, HHP (Hand Held Products), Microscan Systems, Unitech, Metrologic, PSC, and PANMOBIL, and Zebra Technologies (previously Motorola Solutions, which was previously Symbol Technologies).

 Most modern smartphones are able to decode barcode using their built-in camera.
 Google's mobile Android operating system can use their own Google Lens application to scan QR codes, or third-party apps like Barcode Scanner to read both one-dimensional barcodes and QR codes.
 Google's Pixel devices can natively read QR codes inside the default Pixel Camera app.
 Nokia's Symbian operating system featured a barcode scanner, while mbarcode is a QR code reader for the Maemo operating system.
 In Apple iOS 11, the native camera app can decode QR codes and can link to URLs, join wireless networks, or perform other operations depending on the QR Code contents.
 Other paid and free apps are available with scanning capabilities for other symbologies or for earlier iOS versions.
 With BlackBerry devices, the App World application can natively scan barcodes and load any recognized Web URLs on the device's Web browser.
 Windows Phone 7.5 is able to scan barcodes through the Bing search app.
 However, these devices are not designed specifically for the capturing of barcodes.
 As a result, they do not decode nearly as quickly or accurately as a dedicated barcode scanner or portable data terminal.